screwdriver-cd/guide/docs/cluster-management/configure-buildcluster-queue-worker.md

     - title: Build Cluster Schema Definition
       url: "#schema-definition"
 ---
-**Cluster admins responsibility to setup and configure Rabbitmq Message Broker and Build Cluster Queue Worker.**
+It is Cluster admins responsibility to setup and configure Rabbitmq Message Broker and Build Cluster Queue Worker.

 # Managing the Build Cluster Queue Worker